TaylorResearchLab/Petagraph/petagraph/data_dict.md

 ---
 ## Protein - Protein Interactions (STRING)

-**Source**:  We ingested human protein to protein interaction data from the STRING website.  assertions obtained from STRING database.
-To download this file, navigate to the STRING download page [here](https://string-db.org/cgi/download?sessionId=bhAGIM6ZbBmX) and select Homo Sapiens in the drop down box.
+**Source**:  We ingested human protein to protein interaction data from the STRING website.
+To download the file, navigate to the STRING download page [here](https://string-db.org/cgi/download?sessionId=bhAGIM6ZbBmX) and select Homo Sapiens in the drop down box.
 Then download the 9606.protein.links.full.v12.0 file.

 **Preproccessing**: We converted human ENSEMBL protein IDs to UNIPROTKB IDs and filtered the dataset for the top 10% of the combined score.
 The refined dataset contains 459,701 relationships (919,402 including reverse ones) that connect `UNIPROTKB` nodes with the relationship types `interacts_with` and `inverse_interacts_with`.
 The SAB `STRING`  and `evidence_class` which denotes the combined score for the relationship, are both found on these Concept-Concept relationships.